 HUNTING AND FISHING

-The Columbia Land Conservancy issues a permit every year to a small number of individuals to hunt deer at six of our Public Conservation Areas.
+The Columbia Land Conservancy issues permits every year to a small number of individuals to hunt deer at six of our Public Conservation Areas.
 When visiting these sites during hunting season, particularly during early morning and evening hours, please wear orange or other bright colors.
 Click here to learn more about hunting at CLC properties.

 Fishing at Conservation Areas is permitted by permit only; New York State regulations and license requirements apply.
 For further information, please contact Nate Davis at email@example.com or 518.392.5252, ext.
 205.